Write down the "Course Number" above and click to enroll.

 Please note that certain public service positions require certification to standards beyond OSHA.
 Examples are some jurisdictions requiring ProBoard accredited training or CSTI (California Specialized Training Institute) certification.
 This is frequently the case for firefighters and our course does not meet ProBoard or CSTI requirements, just OSHA’s.
 It’s best to check with your local training coordinator to determine your specific training needs in these cases.

-The structure and objectives of this course are centered around the requirements outlined in the HAZWOPER regulation.
+The structure and objectives of this online training course are centered around the requirements outlined in the HAZWOPER regulation.
 Each unit is based on one or more of the following requirements.

 Upon completion of this program, the participants will have demonstrated the following: